-John Ciampaglia, Arthur Einav and Steve Yuzpe
+John Ciampaglia and Arthur Einav

 The services of Messrs.
-Ciampaglia, Einav and Yuzpe are provided under individual employment agreements, each with terms and conditions identical to the terms and conditions of the Hibbert Employment Agreement as set forth above.
+Ciampaglia and Einav are provided under individual employment agreements, each with terms and conditions identical to the terms and conditions of the Hibbert Employment Agreement as set forth above.
 However, as Messrs.
-Ciampaglia, Einav and Yuzpe did not participate in the Pre-2017 LTIP, the Option Repurchase was not applicable to them.
+Ciampaglia and Einav did not participate in the Pre-2017 LTIP, the Option Repurchase was not applicable to them.
 If Messrs.
-Ciampaglia's, Einav's or Yuzpe's employment had been terminated without cause on December 31, 2017, the estimated termination payment would have been approximately \$868,500 each, which can be broken down as follows: \$350,000 attributable to severance and \$518,500 attributable to the EPSP Shares that will vest on December 31, 2018 (with the value determined for the purposes of this disclosure based on the December 29, 2017 closing price of the Common Shares on the TSX).
+Ciampaglia's or Einav's employment had been terminated without cause on December 31, 2018, the estimated termination payment would have been approximately \$896,125 each, which can be broken down as follows: \$350,000 attributable to severance and \$546,125 attributable to the EPSP Shares that will vest on December 31, 2019 (with the value determined for the purposes of this disclosure based on the December 31, 2018 closing price of the Common Shares on the TSX).
 All payments are subject to applicable statutory deductions.